aturchetta/SMART/README.md

 # Introduction

-`SMARTsize` is a package which implements the functions for the Bayesian ‘two priors’ approach sample size estimation of a 2-stages sequential multiple assignment randomized trial (SMART) with continuous outcomes for the comparison of two strategies with different initial treatments.
+`BayesSMARTsize` is a package which implements the functions for the Bayesian ‘two priors’ approach sample size estimation of a 2-stages sequential multiple assignment randomized trial (SMART) with continuous outcomes for the comparison of two strategies with different initial treatments.
 For a full description of this methodology, please refer to Turchetta et al. (2021).
 In particular, the SMART design for which sample size formulae are provided is the standard scheme represented below, where responders to the stage-1 intervention are not re-randomized.

 <figure>
 <img src="SMART.png" id="id" class="class" style="width:50.0%;height:50.0%" alt="SMART scheme" /><figcaption aria-hidden="true">SMART scheme</figcaption>